den-materials/advanced-debugging/README.md

 4. the choices of the ocean are the apples in the future ...

 ### DIY
-Try adding a new candy in the user interface and verify that it was successfully added to your database by using breakpoints and the node inspector, as well as using the Mongo CLI.
-Do you see the same document ID in both places?
+Try clicking a candy name and editing it's name and color.
+Verify that the data is saved correctly to your database by using breakpoints and the node inspector, as well as using the Mongo CLI.
+Where can you find the candy ID?
+Do you see the same document ID in both Node Inspector and Mongo CLI?
+How are you DB queries different between the two?

 Keep this in mind:
 1. What do you expect to see?
 2. What do you see?
 In Node Inspector?
 In Mongo CLI?

 ## Node Inspector vs the regular Dev Tools
+You can open up Node Inspector and Chrome dev tools at the same time, and they'll show different things.
+Why??

+### DIY
+We have a bug to fix!
+BTW if you don't know who [Grace Hopper](https://www.youtube.com/watch?v=S6sh8CxwWx8) is, you should change that.

+Try it out on the main index page (`/candies`).
+Open up Chrome dev tools and Node Inspector.
+You should see a file called `main.js` in your dev tools window.